Choosing the Right Campsite: 7 Tips for a Stress-Free Adventure

 Check Location and Weather Conditions.

-When looking for the perfect campsite, consider how easy it is to access from your starting point, which is whether you’re travelling by car, bus or train.
+When looking for the perfect campsite, consider it easy to access from your starting point, whether you’re travelling by car, bus or train.
 It’s also wise to take note of any potential weather conditions that might affect your stay – e.g. rain and wind.
 A south-facing campsite will offer more protection from wind and storms, while a sheltered site can provide shade if there is a chance of hot weather during your visit.

 People Cooking Marshmallows on Campfire